goodlyrottenapple/calculus-toolbox/_posts/2015-04-17-utilities.md

     The rules of the calculus encoded in the JSON file are parsed and encoded in the main Isabelle theory file ([`template/Calc_Rules.thy`](https://github.com/goodlyrottenapple/calculus-toolbox/blob/master/template/Calc_Rules.thy)).

     ##### Scala
-    The parser class is rebuilt, now including parsers for proof trees and rule datatype constructors
+    The parser class is rebuilt, now including parsers for proof trees and rule datatype definitions
-    The print class is rebuilt, adding printing for proof trees and rule datatype constructors
+    The print class is rebuilt, adding printing for proof trees and rule datatype definitions

 +   #### `add_gui`